Welcome to today's edition of the Rush 24-7 podcast.

 They don't compromise their values for any temporary fleeting surface gratifications.

-They they epitomize American exceptionalism.
+They epitomize American exceptionalism.

-This family is like a lot of American families that you've never heard of, but kind of families that define our greatness.
+This family is like a lot of American families that you've never heard of, but the kind of families that define our greatness.

-They're filled with love, they define it.
+They're filled with love.

-They make the most of what they have and they feel blessed for what they have.
+They make the most of what they have, and they feel blessed for what they have.

-And they consider whatever it is they have to be their good fortune in life, and they're devoted to decency and goodness.
+And they consider whatever it is they have to be their good fortune in life.

-But the things they do, the heroism and the goodness, the good work that they do are known only to their family and friends.
+But the things they do, the heroism and the goodness, the good work that they do, are known only to their family and friends.

 Nobody knows who they are.